What is Fairness Opinion?

 In the M&A context, a fairness opinion is a document provided by the seller’s investment banker to the seller’s board of directors attesting to the fairness of a transaction from a financial point of view.
 The purpose of the fairness opinion is to provide selling shareholders with an objective third-party analysis of the deal’s fairness.

-This is important because shareholder interests are not always perfectly aligned with the interests of management.
+A fairness opinion is important because shareholder interests are not always perfectly aligned with the interests of management.
 Management, for example, may favor one bidder over another (something Salesforce claimed happened when LinkedIn rejected its offer), might be less motivated to conduct a broad auction, or could negotiate terms post-acquisition that favor themselves over shareholders.

 The fairness opinion is designed to protect shareholders from the above situations while also protecting seller management teams and boards from shareholder lawsuits upon consummation of the deal.